mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 The 'ExtractMembers' property, found represented as a checkbox in the properties table of the ConvFit interface, can be used to extract the members of a fit, each into their own workspace, which are subsequently grouped in a GroupWorkspace.
-Members of a fit include the sample, calculated fit, difference and any peak functions used cin the convolution fit such as Lorenztian or Delta functions.
+Members of a fit include the sample, calculated fit, difference, and any peak functions used in the convolution fit such as Lorenztian or Delta functions.

 Fitting Model